Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 24 Mei 2026 06.06.28 UTC
+- WIB: Minggu, 24 Mei 2026 11.23.47 UTC
-- WITA: Minggu, 24 Mei 2026 07.06.28 UTC
+- WITA: Minggu, 24 Mei 2026 12.23.47 UTC
-- WIT: Minggu, 24 Mei 2026 08.06.28 UTC
+- WIT: Minggu, 24 Mei 2026 13.23.47 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: technology
+Kategori: inspirational